 In the denouement, we see that humanity disrupted the klaxosaurs by using magma for energy which allowed them to become immortal.
 We find out that all of the kids are disposable clones and that Zero 02 is a clone of the klaxosaur queen.
 The klaxosaur queen is reluctant at first, but she finally reveals a completely new enemy in a twist like that of Shayamalan, the Vurm.
 Who in the hell are the Vurm?
 Well, we needed a super baddie to unite both the humans and Klaxosaur against and these righteous aliens who want to cleanse the planet and bring universal harmony seemed to fit the bill.
 The kids end up becoming the generation that brings the planet back to life by growing crops in one of the only domed areas where the soil is still suitable for such a task.
 It works as Zero 02 becomes so human that she loses herself to outer space.
 But of course, we can’t have the hero get too friendly with her because then he’ll become a Klaxosaur too.
 That being said, he’s already growing horns by now and no one rightly gives a damn.
 The adults decided to let the children age and start families – massive families.
 They are trying to repopulate the planet after all, and while Zero 02 and our hero are fighting the Vurm in their native area of the universe, the planet has already undergone massive changes.
 The silliest thing about this anime is that we expect the Vurm to be completely defeated, but they only run off vowing to return as they always do.
 Someone needs to just break the masks and stop this shit completely.
 I’m sure they’re worthless without the masks anyway and could be easily stomped into space dust.
 Both Zero 02 and the hero die, which upset so many people that they now hate the series.
 I personally thought it ended well though, because our loving space couple decided to come back millions of years from now after humanity fixed their shit, so the Klaxosaurs won’t get upset and the vurm hopefully are still licking their wounds.
 We see two familiar looking children at the very end of the anime and it looks as if the two had been reincarnated to fall in love again.

 Darling In The Franxx isn’t perfect, but it’s much better than I’ve seen from the genre in a while.
+I was engaged most of the way through and the character designs were so cool that I’ll be looking on Solaris Japan later to see if they have made any Nendoroid figures yet.
 I’ll add that the theme “Kiss Of Death” is also rather catchy, but I prefer the first iteration of it to the second, even though the second OP is more appealing in terms of imagery.
 The show was interesting enough for me to consider Zero 02 a waifu and I’ve bought a figurine of her for my shelf.
 I’m quite pleased with it, but still felt there were a few cheap plot elements like the unexpected reveal of the Vurm that caused me to chuckle just a bit.